-Extenuating circumstances is defined as military activation, administrative error or documented long term illness.
+Extenuating circumstances are defined as military activation, administrative error, or documented long-term illness.
 In order to receive a tuition credit, supporting documentation such as a physician's note, hospital confirmation, military assignment papers, etc. must be provided.
 Students wishing to be considered for an exception must still complete the add/drop form.
+Students should contact the Appeals committee at MCCAppeals@ccsnh.edu.